sdr-enthusiasts/docker-vesselalert/README.md

 ## Logging

 * All processes are logged to the container's stdout, and can be viewed with `docker logs [-f] container`.

+## Modifications of Ship Status and Ship Type descriptions
+In your `opt/ais/data` directory (if you followed the volume mappings as recommended), there are two files:
+- `shipstatus.db` contains the descriptions of the Ship Status for each status ID number
+- `shiptype.db` contains the descriptions of the Ship Type for each type number You can change those with a text editor.
+Lines that start with "#" are ignored, and you can hashtag words in the description.

 ## Acknowledgements
 Without the help, advice, testing, and kicking the tires of these people, things wouldn't have happened: